SABITHA-86/Basic-Banking-System/README.md

-# Basic-Bannking-System
+# Basic-Banking-System

 A Web Application used to transfer money

 # Tech Stack used -
-Front-end : HTML, CSS, Bootstrap & Javascript
+Front-end : HTML, CSS, Javascript
 Back-end : PHP
 Database : MySQL